Effective Date: 5 October 2023

 What personal information may we collect about you and how will we use it?

-We may be required by law to collect certain information; require it in order to perform a contract, or prior to entering into a contact with you; or use it for our legitimate business interests where these do not override your rights or interest; and where appropriate, with your consent.
+We may be required by law to collect certain information to perform a contract, or prior to entering into a contact with you; or use it for our legitimate business interests where these do not override your rights or interest; and where appropriate, with your consent.

-The following sections explain the different ways we may use your personal information and out legal basis for doing so.
+The following sections explain the different ways we may use your personal information and our legal basis for doing so.

 Where we have a Legal Obligation

 We are required under the Planning Act 2008 to request your views on planning proposals for large scale infrastructure development projects if they are likely to have an effect on you.
 For smaller projects where we are not under obligation to consult, we may still seek your views on proposed developments to help inform our decisions.